 The Chasers are part of Powerjam, what is this project about?

-In August, my sister and I performed some acoustic songs with some other band members at the Crawdaddy Club.
-It was to support the Macmillan Cancer Trust.
+In August, my sister and I performed some acoustic songs with some other band members at the Crawdaddy Club, in support of the Macmillan Cancer Trust.
 Overall, it raised around £2,500, which is really great!
 The Rolling Stones’ first regular gig was at the Crawdaddy Club, which is so cool.

-What can you tell us about your involvement with 4ocean?
+Can you tell us about your involvement with the company 4ocean?

 4ocean is a company in the US that go around the world cleaning the oceans by taking out the plastic.
 They sell bracelets that are made out of plastic from the ocean, and every time one is bought, they take out one pound of trash from the ocean.
 They’ve taken out about six million pounds of plastic, which is really amazing.
 You can get a bracelet for a specific animal, or you can get the overall 4ocean bracelet.
 I’ve got a few, I have the dolphin, turtle and the 4ocean ones.
 It’s a great way to help the environment, and small things can go a long way.